COINTELPRO: Range of targets

 The COINTELPRO operators targeted multiple groups at once and encouraged splintering of these groups from within.
 In letter-writing campaigns (wherein false letters were sent on behalf of members of parties), the FBI ensured that groups would not unite in their causes.
 For instance, they launched a campaign specifically to alienate the Black Panther Party from the Mau Maus, Young Lords, Young Patriots and SDS.
 These racially diverse groups had been building alliances, in part due to charismatic leaders, such as Fred Hampton and his attempts to create a "Rainbow Coalition".
 The FBI was concerned with ensuring that groups could not gain traction through unity, specifically across racial lines.
 One of the main ways of targeting these groups was to arouse suspicion between the different parties and causes.
 In this way the bureau took on a divide-and-conquer offensive.

 The COINTELPRO documents show numerous cases of the FBI's intentions to prevent and disrupt protests against the Vietnam War.
 Many techniques were used to accomplish this task.
-"These included promoting splits among antiwar forces, encouraging red-baiting of socialists, and pushing violent confrontations as an alternative to massive, peaceful demonstrations."
+"These included promoting splits among antiwar forces, encouraging red-baiting of communists and socialists, and pushing violent confrontations as an alternative to massive, peaceful demonstrations."
 One 1966 COINTELPRO operation tried to redirect the Socialist Workers Party from their pledge of support for the antiwar movement.

 The FBI has said that it no longer undertakes COINTELPRO or COINTELPRO-like operations.
 However, critics have claimed that agency programs in the spirit of COINTELPRO targeted groups such as the Committee in Solidarity with the People of El Salvador, the American Indian Movement, Earth First!, and the anti-globalization movement.

 Methods

-Body of Fred Hampton, national spokesman for the Black Panther Party, who was assassinated by members of the Chicago Police Department, with the raid itself being a COINTELPRO operation, although there is not proof the assassination itself was.
+Body of Fred Hampton, national spokesman for the Black Panther Party, who was assassinated by members of the Chicago Police Department, with the raid itself being a COINTELPRO operation.

 According to attorney Brian Glick in his book War at Home, the FBI used five main methods during COINTELPRO: